Lingxi-Li/Happy_Hacking_CXX/README.md

 and write `cppu::multi_t<std::vector, int, 3>`.
 CPPU also has a similar thing for `std::array`.
 Check out [`cppu::multi_array_t`](https://github.com/Lingxi-Li/CPP_Utility/blob/master/manual.md#multi_array_t).

-Feel interested and want to see what CPPU has to offer?
+Feel interested and want to see what else CPPU has to offer?
 There is a reference [manual](https://github.com/Lingxi-Li/CPP_Utility/blob/master/manual.md) prepared just for you.
 So check it out.

 Got some shiny trinkets yourself?
-Please do share it with us.
-We welcome you to join the party and play together~ :tada:
+Please do share them with us.
+We invite you to join the party and play together~ :tada:

 - [Dependencies](#depend)